Judgement of GotQuestions.org

 GotQuestions writes, “The cults, false religions, and other semi-Christian groups have websites as well.
 Some of these sites perform much the same function that we do.
 The answers these sites provide are often very unbiblical and lead searching people down a false path – potentially to their own spiritual destruction.”

 There is no doubt whatsoever that cults, false religions, and “semi-Christian” groups perform much the same function as GotQuestions – preaching a false gospel, misrepresenting Jesus Christ and His will.
-There is also no doubt that GotQuestions would condemn our site, as we condemn GotQuestions’ work.
+There is also no doubt that GotQuestions would condemn our site (see August 2020 addendum below), as we condemn GotQuestions’ work.
 The differences are that 1) we are of God and 2) this will be demonstrated, for God will make manifest who is the false one.
 God is finished winking at the sweet works of Satan that destroy in comely ways.
 See The Lovely Essence of Satan and The Nature of Deception.

 They write, “So, the GotQuestions staff began to pray, how can we prevent people from visiting these unbiblical sites?”